aws-samples/sagemaker-ssh-helper/README.md

 Three most common tasks that motivated to create the library, sometimes referred as "SSH into SageMaker", are:
-1. A terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi, or iteratively fix and re-execute your training script within seconds.
+1. A terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi and neuron-ls, or iteratively fix and re-execute your training script within seconds.
 2. Remote debugging of a code running in SageMaker from your local favorite IDE like PyCharm Professional Edition or Visual Studio Code.
 3. Port forwarding to access auxiliary tools running inside SageMaker, e.g., Dask dashboard, Streamlit apps, TensorBoard or Spark Web UI.